lgope/til/README.md

 - Enable PWA
 - Auth base vote
 - Improve overall UX/UI and fix bugs
-- Featured Facts and so on....
+- Featured Facts and so on...

-And More !
+And More!
 There's always room for improvement!

 ## License 📄
 This project is open-sourced under the [MIT license](https://opensource.org/licenses/MIT).